andrii-shpontak/react-quiz/README.md

 All tests you create are stored in Local Storage

+When deleting default quizzes, they are added to the list of hidden Local Storage

+When editing default quizzes, they are added to the list hidden in Local Storage, and a new object is created in Local Storage Custom Quiz

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts